igem-waterloo/wiki2019/Markdown/Human_Practicecs.md

 (INSERT HYPERLINKS HERE)

 As stated in the directive, not all microorganisms require the same type of information to be submitted to the _Pest Management Regulatory Agency_.
 Further work in the following areas would need to be done for the successful registration and implementation of our altered _Rhizobia_:
--Manufacturing Methods and Quality Assurance
+- Manufacturing Methods and Quality Assurance
--Potency Estimation and Product Guarantee
+- Potency Estimation and Product Guarantee
--Storage Stability Testing
+- Storage Stability Testing
--Food and Feed Residue Studies
+- Food and Feed Residue Studies
 -Laboratory Studies on Environmental Fate
-  -Pure Culture Testing
+  - Pure Culture Testing
-  -Microcosm Testing
+  - Microcosm Testing
--Value Assessment
+- Value Assessment
--Performance Assessment
+- Performance Assessment
--Laboratory and Growth Chamber Studies
+- Laboratory and Growth Chamber Studies
--Compatibility with Crop Protection and Management Strategies
+- Compatibility with Crop Protection and Management Strategies

 ## Conclusions